solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     ![The Networking tab of the Create Azure OpenAI dialog is displayed, with the All networks, including the internet, can access this resource radio button selected and highlighted.](media/create-azure-openai-networking-tab.png)

-7. The default settings will be used for the remaining tabs of the storage account configuration, so select **Next** until you get to the **Review** screen, then select the **Create** button on the **Review** tab to provision the Azure OpenAI service.
+7. The default settings will be used for the remaining tabs of the storage account configuration, so select **Next** until the **Review** screen, then select the **Create** button on the **Review** tab to provision the Azure OpenAI service.

 ### Task 2: Deploy an embedding model

 The `azure_ai` extension allows the creation of vector embeddings from text.
-To create these embeddings requires a deployed `text-embedding-ada-002` (version 2) model within your Azure OpenAI service.
-In this task, you will use [Azure OpenAI Studio](https://oai.azure.com/) to create a model deployment that you can employ.
+Creating these embeddings requires a deployed `text-embedding-ada-002` (version 2) model within the Azure OpenAI service.
+In this task, use the [Azure OpenAI Studio](https://oai.azure.com/) to create a model deployment.

-1. Navigate to your newly provisioned Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).
+1. Navigate to the newly provisioned Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).

 2. On the resource's **Overview** page, select the **Go to Azure OpenAI Studio** button.